mionova/100DaysOfCode-Challenge/README.md

 ### Day 61 of 100

-**Date**: July 27th, 2021
+**Date**: July 27, 2021

 **Today's JavaScript Progress**: Continued with asynchronous programming with JavaScript by practicing the following:

 1. Create a promise
 2. Reject a promise and handle errors
 3. Transition from callbacks to promises
-4. Handle multiple promises with promise all
+4. Handle multiple promises with Promise all
 5. Perform cleanup with finally
 6. Using fetch